harshmarthak63/social-support-app/README.md

 VITE_MISTRAL_API_KEY=your_mistral_api_key_here
 ```

-**Note**: Both API keys are optional.
-The application will work without them, but AI assistance features will be unavailable.
+**Note**: At least one API key (Mistral AI or OpenAI) is recommended for AI assistance.
+The application will automatically use the available service with smart fallback.
+If both are missing, AI assistance features will be unavailable.

 4. Start the development server:
 ```bash